MalcolmQSmith/VendingMachineSales/README.md

 Results
 The analysis of the vending machine sales data revealed several interesting insights:

-The most popular product category is Food, followed by carbonated and non-carbonated.
+-The most popular product category is Food, followed by carbonated and non-carbonated drinks
-The best-selling product overall is the KitKat Bar, followed by the Monster Energy Drink.
+- The best-selling product overall is the KitKat Bar, followed by the Monster Energy Drink.
-There is a positive correlation between transaction amount and time of day, with the highest sales occurring in the afternoon and evening.
+- There is a positive correlation between transaction amount and time of day, with the highest sales occurring in the afternoon and evening during the month of July.
+The least transactions occurred during the Winter months in the afternoon despite typical foot traffic from holiday shoppers.
-These insights can be used to optimize the product offerings, pricing, and promotion strategies for the vending machine.
+- These insights can be used to optimize the product offerings, pricing, and promotion strategies for the vending machine.
+This could be removing certain products that are not selling well or adding more of the popular products to prevent selling out.
+- The highest selling vending machine locations were located within the mall, while the least selling was in the library